 A Reformation-era teacher who believed a student's honor and clear expression were the true foundations of learning and character.

-Valentin Friedland, often called Troitschendorf after his Silesian hometown, was a quiet force in the educational revolution of the 16th century.
-While his friends Martin Luther and Philip Melanchthon reshaped theology, Friedland focused on the classroom, turning the school in Goldberg into a destination for families across Europe.
-His method was radical for its time: he treated his pupils not as empty vessels but as young individuals whose sense of personal honor was the key to unlocking their potential.
-He argued that intelligent thought naturally demanded clear, articulate speech, weaving ethics directly into the fabric of rhetoric and logic.
-This philosophy created a generation of disciplined, thoughtful students who carried his principles into civic and religious life, cementing his legacy as a practical architect of humanist education long after his death.
+Valentin Friedland turned the school in Goldberg into a destination for families across Europe.
+Often called Troitschendorf after his Silesian hometown, he was a contemporary of Martin Luther and Philip Melanchthon.
+While they reshaped theology, Friedland focused on the classroom.
+His method treated pupils as young individuals whose sense of personal honor unlocked their potential.
+He argued that intelligent thought demanded clear, articulate speech, weaving ethics into rhetoric and logic.
+This philosophy produced a generation of disciplined, thoughtful students who carried his principles into civic and religious life.
+He died in 1556.

 The biggest hits of 1490